Skip to content

 • WILDLIFE REHABILITATION: Our wildlife hospital treats 400-700 patients every year, and is currently the only raptor-specific wildlife clinic in Oregon.

-• PUBLIC EDUCATION: Over 20,000 people a year visit our nature center, which is open year-round and features nearly 40 resident education birds – one of the largest native North American raptor collections in the Pacific Northwest.
+• PUBLIC EDUCATION: Each year, over 30,000 people visit our nature center, which is open year round and features nearly 40 resident education birds – one of the largest native North American raptor collections in the Pacific Northwest.

 LF Taka crop